BCHM 510. Fundamentals of Human Biochemistry. 2.5 Units.

 BCHM 518.
 Fundamentals of Human Biochemistry.
 2.5 Units.

-Supports the organ system curriculum in the freshman year.
-Provides a foundation in the nature and properties of biological molecules in the human body that can support the subsequent years of medical training and students' careers as practicing physicians.
-Combines lectures, in-class quizzes, and case-based exercises to teach the biochemical basis for cell structure and function, emphasizing an integrated approach to the understanding of protein structure and function; intermediary metabolism of carbohydrate, lipids, proteins, and nucleic acids; and the metabolic patterns of selected tissues.
+Provides a foundation in the nature and properties of biological molecules in the human body.
+Presents the biochemical basis for cell structure and function.
+Emphasizes an integrated approach to protein structure and function; the intermediary metabolism of carbohydrates, lipids, proteins, and nucleic acids; and, metabolic patterns of selected tissues.

 BCHM 519.
 Medical Biochemistry, Molecular Biology, and Genetics.
 4.5 Units.